EbonyGunwhy/howto-sphinx/docs/source/index-page.rst

 should be displayed for those pages.

 Begin by copying and pasting this ``index.rst`` file within the ``docs/source/`` directory.

+.. figure:: /images/index-page_newpage1.png

 Rename the file and open it to edit the contents.

-.. figure:: /images/index-page_newpage1.png

 .. figure:: /images/index-page_newpage2.png

-Delete the text and directives and give page a new header, along with some custom
+Delete the text and directives and give the page a new header title, along with some custom text:
-text:

 .. figure:: /images/index-page_newpage3.png